trueTRYtre3/Mall-Customer-Segmentation/README.md

 # Mall-Customer-Segmentation
-Clustering: Creating customer segmentation based on unsupervised data on mall customers.
+Clustering: Using K-means to create customer segmentation based on unsupervised data on mall customers.